jsdealy/latin/miscellae/guideToLatinConversation.md

 oras, exc. : Coras, and nouns terminating in g5ras like Anaxagoras Pythagoras.

-oro, exc. : decoro and compounds, foro and com- pounds, mem6ro and compounds, rob5ro and compounds, sterc5ro and compounds, v5ro and compounds.
+oro, exc. : decoro and compounds, foro and compounds, mem6ro and compounds, rob5ro and compounds, sterc5ro and compounds, v5ro and compounds.